 An amazingly comprehensive catalog of internet resources.

-With over 6,000 photographs, this site is a rich resource.
+With over 6,000 photographs, Michael Wood's amazing site is a rich resource.

 Name changes happen in the fungal world.
 Check out the currently accepted name at this site.
 As Dick Sieger of PSMS says, "The mushrooms are constant.
 They haven't changed.
 It's just that someone has meddled with their names."